Arkiralor/assignments/bijoyinee_tiss/market_research/caseStudies/section_03_fasal.md

 ## Problem Statement

 Farming, foremost is a game of guesswork, based on experience and generational intelligence.
-The output and performance of the farm depends on both: the macro-environment of the region the farm is located in as well as the nicro-ecology of the farm...it's soil composition, prcipitation, moisture content of the soil, air, the ambient temperature, how the mere presence of the land affects the climate directly surrounding it, _et cetera_.
+The output and performance of the farm depend on both: the macro-environment of the region the farm is located in as well as the micro-ecology of the farm... its soil composition, precipitation, moisture content of the soil, air, the ambient temperature, how the mere presence of the land affects the climate directly surrounding it, _et cetera_.

-With so many factors to keep track of, most farmers, especially in nations like India, rely on generational knowlege passed down from ages past, earned through the hard tribulations of _trial-and-error_, to estimate what approaches would work on the land that they work on: what crops to plant and when, how much manure/fertilizer to use, when and how much to water their crops, when to harvest.
+With so many factors to keep track of, most farmers, especially in nations like India, rely on generational knowledge passed down from ages past, earned through the hard tribulations of _trial-and-error_, to estimate what approaches would work on the land that they work on: what crops to plant and when, how much manure/fertilizer to use, when and how much to water their crops, when to harvest.

 The problem with this approach is that since the industrial revolution some odd 200-_ish_ years ago, the macro-ecologies of the planet have been changing at an alarmingly increasing pace, what was solid advice maybe less than 25 years ago, would hold no water today.
-The waether patterns across the globe, which were way too chaotic to predict with 100% confidence any way have become even more so with freak weather incidents becoming the norm.
+The weather patterns across the globe, which were way too chaotic to predict with 100% confidence any way have become even more so with freak weather incidents becoming the norm.

 With all of this chaos spewing undecidable factors around, it has become near impossible to accurately gauge the output/performance of the farm that one may find themselves working on.

 ## Solutions Offered

-Fasal aims to rectify or at least mitigate this situation by collating as much information from the farm itself as possible and then running their own proprietary algorithms, based on proven crop-science, to give out customised advice and options to their clients.
-By determining as many indeoendent factors and then consolidating that information into a working model, Fasal's clients are able to mitigate much of the guesswork out of their sowing and harvest, increasing and regularising their yeild, as well as their income.
+Fasal aims to rectify or at least mitigate this situation by collating as much information from the farm itself as possible and then running their proprietary algorithms, based on proven crop science, to give out customised advice and options to their clients.
+By determining as many independent factors and then consolidating that information into a working model, Fasal's clients can mitigate much of the guesswork out of their sowing and harvest, increasing and regularising their yield, as well as their income.

 ### Services Offered